nicholasklick/whisk/README.markdown

 #### When running rake tasks or other ruby scripts ####

-Whiskey\_disk includes a helper library for use in rake tasks and other ruby scripts.
+whisk\_deploy includes a helper library for use in rake tasks and other ruby scripts.
 In that library you'll find a ruby function 'role?' which returns true if you're currently being deployed to a domain with the given role.
 For example: